dcl-2018-01/curriculum/docs/vector-functions.md

 #> [1] "D"
 ```

-But if you attempt to an entire column of a data frame, you have a
+But fails if you attempt to apply it to an entire column of a data
-problem:
+frame:

 ``` r
 df <- tibble(score = sample(100, 10, replace = TRUE))